 - A few tablespoons of tomato sauce or tomato paste is also a great way to add flavor to your Italian meatloaf.
 This is especially helpful if you're making it with leaner cuts of beef.

-- Finally, for a truly Italian twist, wrap the meatloaf in pancetta or prosciutto before baking to create an irresistible salty crust!
+- For a truly Italian twist, wrap the meatloaf in pancetta or prosciutto before baking to create an irresistible salty crust!

 No matter what ingredients you choose to use, the result will be a flavorful and satisfying dinner.